lukal-x/wwwps/README.md

 Uses ngrams to weigh links against a search query and crawl towards higher rating hits.

+## Usage

+The crawler - at the moment - exposes a JSON API with three endpoints, given a query "hello world" you can

+1. Start crawling a query: `curl -X PATCH http://localhost:1337/start?query=hello+world`
+2. Stop crawling a query: `curl -X PATCH http://localhost:1337/halt?query=hello+world`
+3. Get results for a query: `curl http://localhost:1337/search?query=hello+world`

+## Rationale

 Copied from the WWW page on [my digital garden](https://lukal.neocities.org/www.html).
 Text there might differ.

 ---